Arthur Broomhall

 Arthur Broomhall (born 1860; date of death unknown) was an English footballer who played for Burslem Port Vale and Stoke.

 Career

 Broomhall played for Burslem Port Vale before joining Stoke for the 1886–87 season where he played in one match in the FA Cup.
 He conceded six goals as Stoke lost a second qualifying round match 6–4 against Crewe Alexandra.

-After leaving Stoke he re-joined local Combination side Burslem Port Vale in summer 1888, playing twenty games, most of them friendlies, before being released in 1890.
+After leaving Stoke, he re-joined local Combination side Burslem Port Vale in the summer of 1888, playing twenty games, most of them friendlies, before being released in 1890.